 Moonraker (1979) is the eleventh instalment in the Bond franchise and stars Roger Moore as the suave secret agent for the fourth time.

-In the film, Bond is tasked with investigating the theft of a space shuttle.
+The film is far removed from the eponymous novel, and it sees Bond tasked with investigating the theft of a space shuttle.
 His search leads him to industrialist Hugo Drax, who plans to destroy humanity and repopulate the earth with a genetically superior race.
 Bond must stop Drax’s nefarious plan before it’s too late.

 Upon its release, Moonraker received mixed reviews from critics.
 While some praised the film’s thrilling action sequences and Moore’s charismatic portrayal of Bond, others criticized the plot as implausible and overly reliant on special effects.